robere2/gen-json-schema/README.md

 ## `toJsonSchema(value, options)`

-`to-json-schema` exports function that converts most javascript values to JSON schema.
+`gen-json-schema` exports function that converts most javascript values to JSON schema.
 Such a schema can be used to further validation of similar objects/values

 * `value`: **required** Any javascript value